Wills17/Rainfall-Prediction/README.md

     - Evaluates the model and saves the best model to a file.

 - **RFC_model_input.py**:
+    - Loads the trained Random Forest model.
+    - Takes user input for prediction.
+    - Outputs the prediction result (Rainfall or No Rainfall).

+- **LogisticRegression_Model.py**:
+    - Trains a Logistic Regression model.
+    - Uses GridSearchCV for hyperparameter tuning.
+    - Evaluates the model and saves the best model to a file.

+- **LR_model_input.py**:
-    - Loads the trained model.
+    - Loads the trained Logistic Regression model.
     - Takes user input for prediction.
     - Outputs the prediction result (Rainfall or No Rainfall).